 For employers specifically, OSHA’s fall protection requirements include:

 - - Provide safe working conditions for all workers

 - - Keep floors clean and dry

-- - Provide free personal protection equipment to workers
+- - Provide free personal protection equipment and fall protection training to workers

 - - Ensure workers are trained to recognize and avoid all hazards